emiljt/airdrome/airdrome_api/documentation.md

       + `forth`
       + `python`

-  + keywords: `` (string, optional) - list of keywords associated with the object
+  + keywords: `` (string, optional) - keywords associated with the object

-    Comma deliminated list of keywords to use when searching for objects.
+    A string of words to use when searching for objects.

   + categories: `` (enum[string], optional) - comma deliminated list of categories